 Why the Procedure is Performed

 The procedure is recommended for men who have urine leakage with activity.
 This type of leakage can occur after prostate surgery.
-The man-made sphincter is advised when other treatments do not work.
+The artificial sphincter is advised when other treatments do not work.

 Women who have urine leakage most often try other treatment options before having an artificial sphincter placed.
 It is rarely used to treat stress urinary incontinence in women in the United States.

-Most of the time, your health care provider will recommend drugs and bladder retraining before surgery.
+Most of the time, your health care provider will recommend medicines and bladder retraining before surgery.

 This procedure is most often safe.
 Ask your provider about the possible complications.